 How They Work Together

-- Operator applies 50 daN hand force (SHF).
+- Operator applies 50 daN hand force (SHF)

-- Ratchet generates residual tension (STF).
+- The ratchet generates residual tension (STF)

 Frequently Asked Questions